0glabs/0g-doc/docs/da/0g-da.md

 ## The Rise of Data Availability Layers

 Data availability (DA) refers to proving that data is readily accessible, verifiable, and retrievable.
-For example, Layer 2 rollups such as Arbitrum or Base reduce the burden from Ethereum by handling transactions off-chain and then publishing the data back to Ethereum, thereby freeing up L1 Ethereum throughput and reducing gas.
-The transaction data, however, still needs to be made available so that anyone can validate or challenge the transactions through fraud-proofs during the challenge-period.
+For example, Layer 2 rollups such as Arbitrum or Base reduce the burden on Ethereum by handling transactions off-chain and then publishing the data back to Ethereum, thereby freeing up L1 throughput and reducing gas costs.
+The transaction data, however, still needs to be made available so that anyone can validate or challenge the transactions through fraud proofs during the challenge period.

 As such, DA is crucial to blockchains as it allows for full validation of the blockchain's history and current state by any participant, thus maintaining the decentralized and trustless nature of the network.
 Without this, validators would not be able to independently verify the legitimacy of transactions and blocks, leading to potential issues like fraud or censorship.

-This led to the arrival of *Data Availability Layers (DALs)*, which provide a significantly more efficient manner of storing and verifying data than publishing directly to Ethereum.
+This led to the emergence of Data Availability Layers (DALs), which provide a significantly more efficient manner of storing and verifying data than publishing directly to Ethereum.
 DALs are critical for several reasons:

 * **Scalability**: DALs allow networks to process more transactions and larger datasets without overwhelming the system, reducing the burden on network nodes and significantly enhancing network scalability.
-* **Increased Efficiencies**: DALs optimize how and where data is stored and made available, increasing data throughput and reducing latency while also minimizing associated costs.
+* **Increased Efficiency**: DALs optimize how and where data is stored and made available, increasing data throughput and reducing latency while also minimizing associated costs.
-* **Interoperability & Innovation**: DALs that can interact with multiple ecosystems allow for fast and highly secure interoperability for data and assets.
+* **Interoperability & Innovation**: DALs that can interact with multiple ecosystems enable fast and highly secure interoperability for data and assets.

 However, it's worth noting that not all DALs are built equally.